YouthNet & Get Connected – Together we are stronger

 Our solution is to pool our resources and expertise to create single, multi-channel offering to support wellbeing and opportunity in young people at scale through the technology of their choice.

 We know that when young people seek support they reach out first through digital, social and mobile.
-By combining YouthNet’s extensive digital reach with Get Connected’s outstanding helpline we can ensure young people have the support they need through the channels they use.
+By combining YouthNet’s extensive digital reach with Get Connected’s outstanding support service we can ensure young people have the support they need through the channels they use.
 Expert information, signposting, online peer support, 121 crisis intervention and counselling all in one place, available 24 hours a day, 365 days a year.

 An offer of this size and ambition has never been available to young people before and we are very aware that we cannot deliver it alone.